cocowalla/serilog-sinks-file-header/README.md

 To break this down a bit, what you are doing is specifying the fully qualified type name of the static class that provides your `HeaderWriter`, using `Serilog.Settings.Configuration`'s special `::` syntax to point to the `MyHeaderWriter` member.

 ### Sample application
 A basic [console app](https://github.com/cocowalla/serilog-sinks-file-header/tree/master/sample/Serilog.Sinks.File.Header.Sample) is provides as a sample.

+### About `FileLifecycleHooks`
+`FileLifecycleHooks` is a Serilog File Sink mechanism that allows hooking into log file lifecycle events, enabling scenarios such as wrapping the Serilog output stream in another stream, or capturing files before they are deleted by Serilog's retention mechanism.

+Other available hooks include:

+- [serilog-sinks-file-gzip](https://github.com/cocowalla/serilog-sinks-file-gzip): compresses logs as they are written, using streaming GZIP compression
+- [serilog-sinks-file-archive](https://github.com/cocowalla/serilog-sinks-file-archive): archives completed log files before they are deleted by Serilog's retention mechanism